emilyfuhrman/emilyfuhrman.github.io/_posts/2015-12-29-electric-objects-eo1-art-club.md

   - commission
 published:  false
 ---
 A series of [four data-driven pieces](https://www.electricobjects.com/LINK) commissioned by [Electric Objects](https://www.electricobjects.com/).
 The collection is entitled _Merula_, because each piece incorporates data related to the common blackbird: habitat classification, wing feather distribution, global occurrence, and call frequency.
-The pieces were composed for display on the [Electric Objects EO1](http://shop.electricobjects.com/).
+The pieces are specially composed for display on the [Electric Objects EO1](http://shop.electricobjects.com/).

 View (and display!) the full collection [here](https://www.electricobjects.com/LINK).
 Read an accompanying interview about my process [here](https://www.electricobjects.com/).